bobvanderlinden/softwarebakeryblog/articles/shrinking-images-on-linux.markdown

     $ truncate --size=$[(9181183+1)*512] myimage.img

-Now copy the new image over to your phone, where it should act exactly the same as the old/big image did.
+Now copy the new image over to your phone, where it should act exactly the same as the old/big image.